 I placed my name on the local allotment list and bought the book accompanying the series.

-I write articles on all matters of allotment gardening and growing your own.
-I’ve become as passionate about the blog as I am about the allotment.
+I write articles on all matters of growing your own fruit and veg.
+I’m as passionate about the blog as I am about the allotment.